-Shopping malls have also been taken to another level here - in some cases, up to 20 levels.
+Shopping malls have also been taken to another level in Tokyo.
 Shinjuku Station is surrounded by multi-level shopping stores selling everything under the sun.
 Big name chains such as Keio and Isetan can be accessed directly from the station.
 They both offer tax-free shopping and European language assistance.
-For a more upmarket department store experience, visit Mitsukoshi which has several branches throughout the city.
+For a more upmarket department store experience, visit Mitsukoshi, which has several branches throughout the city.

 Tokyo isn't known for flea markets, but two that are worth a visit for artisan-style gifts are Togo Shrine in Harajuku, on the first and fourth Sundays of each month, and Nogi Shrine, on the second Sunday of each month.
 There are many small markets around the various temples and shrines.

-Essential purchases include traditional items like Duruma dolls and crafts such as ceramics and chop-sticks.
+Essential purchases in Tokyo include traditional items like Daruma dolls and crafts such as ceramics and chop-sticks.
 Kimonos are another good purchase although those made from pure silk, as true kimonos are, will be expensive.
-On a more modern note, the very latest gadgetry and electronics gear will also be perfectly emblematic of your visit to Tokyo.
+On a more modern note, the very latest gadgetry and electronics are on offer.
 A good place to browse for souvenirs is the Oriental Bazaar and Omotesando, both of which offer good value and plenty of interesting human scenery.

 Become our Tokyo Travel Expert